dogbin/inu/README.md

    help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --server value, -r value  The dogbin/hastebin server to use (default: "del.dog") --slug value, -s value    The slug to use instead of the server generated one [haste doesn't support this] --help, -h                show help
+   --server value, -r value  The dogbin/hastebin server to use (default: "del.dog") [%DOGBIN_SERVER%] [~/.inu/server]
+   --slug value, -s value    The slug to use instead of the server generated one [haste doesn't support this] --file value, -f value    A file to upload to dogbin --json, -j                Outputs the result as JSON --copy, -c                Additionally puts the created URL in your clipboard --help, -h                show help
    --version, -v             print the version